pingswept/me30-website/content/logistics/notes.md

 Challenge 2: Making sure you have connectors on PCB to connect motor and Arduino to PCB (screw terminals, pin headers, wire loops, etc)

+Review of KiCAD footprints and how to find appropriate footprints if there isn't a matching option.

 H-bridge debugging.
 Testing individual MOSFETs.
 Using multimeter to check voltage at various points.

 Exercise: Continue working on H-bridge prototype.